 32 | Kawah ijen, Indonesia

 By Nina Ragusa of Where in The World is Nina?

-The treacherous hike through a volcanic crater named Kawah Ijen is the epitome of a surreal experience.
+The treacherous hike through a volcanic crater named Kawah Ijen in Indonesia is the epitome of a surreal experience.
 While here, you’ll encounter dangers like breathing in the sulfuric smoke that billows from the earth, the pitch black conditions and fragile rocks that fall apart under your feet.
 So why would any visitor put themselves through this?
 How about the chance to see blue flames flowing out of the ground, incredible views, a sunrise over volcanos, a gorgeous but toxic green acid lake, and phenomenal terrain like you’ve never seen before.

 33 | Dyrholaey Coast, Iceland

 By Cora of The Path She Took

 The south coast of Iceland was completely surreal.
 I’m sure it already looks insanely beautiful all year round, but I got there just after one of the biggest snowfall ever, and it had transformed the whole coast into the perfect set for a sci-fi movie.
 The white waves, the black sand beaches and the sparkling snow, all the colors added up to create something completely unique and, frankly, very surprising.
 I still remember when I had my first view on the sea.
 The engine stopped and there was just a big silence in the car.
 “Wow” could not cover it.